Skip to content

 If you prefer not to do the math yourself, our protein calculator for women will estimate your target automatically.

-Example (fat loss): if you weigh 70 kg (154 lb), your target range is 84–112 g/day (70 × 1.2 to 70 × 1.6).
+Example (fat loss): if you weigh 70 kg (154 lb), your target range is 84 to 112 g/day (70 x 1.2 to 70 x 1.6).

 Important note: these targets are about protein, not perfection.
 If you consistently hit the low end of your range, you are already doing the thing that most people miss!

-Why Protein Needs Are Higher Than The RDA
+Why Protein Needs Are Higher Than the RDA

 If you have ever Googled protein before, you have probably seen the number 0.8 g/kg/day.
-That value is the Recommended Dietary Allowance (RDA), designed to prevent deficiency in most people.
+That value is the old Recommended Dietary Allowance (RDA), designed to prevent deficiency in most people.
 It is not designed to optimize body composition, preserve muscle during dieting, support training, or address age-related changes in muscle metabolism.

 In other words, the RDA is a floor, not a performance target.
 How much protein per day for women should be based on your goals and health optimization.